If I live, I’m the Qur'an’s servant evermore,

 Brad Pitt even got it tattooed (right by his pit):

-After quite a bit of research, we were able to track down the source of the quote Barks ‘translated.’
-Here is the original Persian and a more literal English translation by @sharghzadeh:
+We were able to track down the source of the quote Barks ‘translated.’

 @sharghzadeh translation: